-Second, if one is to not recover from a severe stage critical illness after 3 – 5 years, one may want to do a reality check to see whether if this person will still be alive or not?
-If you are not alive, then your family or beneficiaries should be claiming from your death benefit which is one of the essential risk management tool that you should have in your protection portfolio.
+Second, if you do not recover from a severe stage critical illness after 3 – 5 years, there’s a pretty high chance you may have passed on.
+If so, then your family or beneficiaries should be claiming from your death benefit which is an essential risk management tool that you should have in your protection portfolio.

-There is also the possibility that one may recover or goes into remission and head right back to work, as such a critical illness payout need not be too excessive that retires one from their job because the amount you would have saved from getting an adequate coverage can be used to fund your retirement, say if you do not even make any claim.
+There is also the possibility that one may recover or goes into remission and head right back to work, as such a critical illness payout need not be too excessive that retires you from your job because the amount you would have saved from getting an adequate coverage can be used to fund your retirement, say if you do not even make any claim.

 In the 21st century, having CI coverage is not just a luxury.
 We think that it is a necessity, given the likelihood of anyone being struck with CI.
 If you still have doubts about CI plans or not sure how much coverage to get, it will help if you have an expert to reassure you.

 Our MAS-Licensed Partner will provide you with objective advice and help you compare insurance quotes from different providers.
 100% Free & No Commitment.
 Retrieve your info using your Singpass App or Manually fill in the forms below.